 GCHQ The innocent collection of metadata and other details

-The release of even more files leaked by Edward Snowden reveals the astonishing scale and scope of surveillance of GCHQ and governments in general one year after the first revelations.GCHQ
+The release of even more leaked files from Edward reveals the astonishing scale and scope of surveillance by GCHQ and governments more generally a year after the first revelations.GCHQ

-The recent revelations of the site Intercept report a program of British GCHQ known as "Karma Police."
-With this program, the intelligence agency collected more than 1.1 trillion information from UK citizens from August of 2007 to March of 2009.
+The recent revelations of the site Intercept mention a program of Britain's GCHQ also known as "Karma Police."
+With this specific program, of information gathered more than 1.1 trillion information from UK citizens from August 2007 to March 2009.

 These metadata can help identify people of interest, build profiles, and help secret services make decisions to start or step up private surveillance.